jesuscript/vagrant-eth-env/README.md

 ## How does this work?

-Do you really give a shit?
+Do you really give a monkey's?

 * YES! https://github.com/ethcore/parity/wiki/Proof-of-Authority-Chains
 * NO! https://www.youtube.com/watch?v=5uUuRD_atfI